 Who Do Crisis Pregnancy Centers Actually Affect?

-CPC effects vary substantially by age group
+CPC effects by age group on abortion, birth, and pregnancy rates

-Three things jump out.
+Three things stand out.

 The event study

-**Event study for birth rates by age group.** Coefficients are relative to the year before CPC opening (dashed line).
+**Event study around first CPC opening.** Coefficients relative to the year before CPC opening.
 County and year fixed effects, population weighted.

-Event study for birth rates by age group.
-Coefficients are relative to the year before CPC opening (dashed line).
+Event study around first CPC opening.
+Coefficients relative to the year before CPC opening.
 County and year fixed effects, population weighted.

 Why this matters